pulumi/pulumi-kubernetes/README.md

 The following examples demonstrate how to work with `pulumi-kubernetes` in a couple of ways.

-Examples may include the creation of an AWS EKS cluster.
-An EKS cluster is **not** required to use `pulumi/kubernetes`.
+Examples may include the creation of an AWS EKS cluster, although an EKS cluster is **not** required to use `pulumi/kubernetes`.
 It is simply used to ensure we have access to a running Kubernetes cluster to deploy resources and workloads into.